 We recently enjoyed a live demo of the now in Kickstarter AirDog ADII.
 This is a folding drone that travels nicely, but unfolds to be quite large, and thankfully so as it is designed to withstand high winds and speeds to track you and your action sports.
 In our demo, we rode a bicycle down a mountain biking path and the machine kept us mostly in view for the entire route.
 I was very impressed by this GoPro camera equipped flying machine and I think you will be as well.
 As I say, the Kickstarter is live now, shipping in the fall of 2017, and in stores for the holiday season.

 I’m not going to lie, the spec list on this drone is longer than the spec list of my DSLR and car combined.
 Let’s shorten that down for you: on the DJI Inspire 2 (a professional drone) you get a selection of available cameras up to the highly capable 5.2K X5S camera mounted to an even more capable gimbal.
 Powerful motors provide speeds up to 58 mph across the ground with image and collision avoidance active, and about 13 mph in vertical lift.
 This is a big, heavy drone with now two hot swappable batteries, balancing out to about 27 minutes of flight.

 The fact of the matter is, there is a very good chance that the best drone footage you’re going to see from here on out will be shot on the Inspire 2.
 DJI Demonstrated that live in front of us, and have a movie to share.
 I can ramble about how fun the event was, but the important part is that this is perhaps the most stable and capable drone you’ll find.
 With a going price of $3000 for the drone, or $6000 with remote, high end camera and accessories, it better be good.

-Coming soon: Yuneec Typhoon H520
+Now available: Yuneec Typhoon H520